Brazilians in the United Kingdom: Rede Record

-The Brazilian television channel Rede Record can be found on Sky channel 801, and Record Radio can be found on 0206.
+The Brazilian television channel Rede Record was previously on Sky channel 801, and Record Radio was on 0206 at the same time.

 Creature Comforts

 The 1989 animated short films produced by the Aardman Animations gives a humorous take on the voices of the British public spoken by animals.
 One of these short films feature a Brazilian puma speaking with a Brazilian accent about the advantages of living in the UK as compared to living in Brazil.

 Canal Londres

 Canal Londres.tv is an internet TV channel with news reports, interviews and advertisement directed mainly towards the Brazilians living in London.

 Community newspapers and magazines

 There are also many newspapers throughout the UK that cater specifically for the Brazilian British community. br@sil.net is a physical and online magazine that is concerned with topics from Brazil as well as covering information about the Brazilian British community.
 Notícias em Português is another UK-based fortnightly newspaper covering Brazilian and Portuguese-speaking community.
 Jungle Drums is a monthly magazine with content in Portuguese and English aimed primarily at the younger generations of the Brazilian British community.
 There are articles on Brazilian popular culture, society and politics, plus comparisons between life in the UK and Brazil.

 Leros and Revista Real are the names of two other monthly magazines read by the Brazilian British population, while Oi Londres is aimed specifically at Brazilians in the capital who are seeking information on immigration, employment opportunities and general news pieces.
 BrasUkas, To Em Londres, and VerdeAmarelas are Brazilians portals for people looking for jobs and opportunities in London as well as providing information for people who wish to move to or study in London.
 They also offer free classifieds sections that allow the Portuguese-speaking community to post advertisements for their businesses, job opportunities and property for sale.

 An investigation conducted by the International Organization for Migration in 2005 found that in terms of newspaper readership, 67% of Brazilian British respondents stated that they prefer to read UK newspapers.
 Magazine readership differed completely, where 51% of respondents said they favoured Brazilian publications in the UK over general UK publications and even Brazilian publications from Brazil.